-- 6. What kinds of animals live in forests?
-Buffaloes, elephants, bushpigs, monkeys, are examples. - 7.
-A habitat is a place where animals can find food, water, shelter and have their babies.
+6. What kinds of animals live in forests?

+7. A habitat is a place where animals can find food, water, shelter and have their babies.
 Habitats have unique features, such as the rocky shore habitat has crashing waves and big rocks.
 Name four habitats that you have seen in the pictures.